G. S. Singhvi

 G.S.
 Singhvi (born 12 December 1948) is a retired judge of the Supreme Court of India.
-He retired on 11 December 2013.
+He served on the Supreme Court from November 2007 to December 2013.

 Early life and education

-Justice Singhvi was born at Jodhpur, Rajasthan on 12 December 1948.
+Singhvi was born at Jodhpur, Rajasthan on 12 December 1948.
 He graduated in 1968 from Jodhpur University and earned Bachelor of Laws (LL.B.) degree in 1971 from Rajasthan University with gold medal.

 Career

-As a lawyer

-Justice Singhvi practised in Rajasthan High Court, mainly in Constitutional Law.
+Singhvi practised in Rajasthan High Court, mainly in constitutional law.

-As a judge

-He became a judge of the Rajasthan High Court on 20 July 1990. was transferred to Punjab and Haryana High Court on 28 April 1994 and then to the Gujarat High Court on 28 February 2005.
+He became a judge of the Rajasthan High Court on 20 July 1990, was transferred to Punjab and Haryana High Court on 28 April 1994 and to the Gujarat High Court on 28 February 2005.

-He was elevated to the post of Chief Justice of Andhra Pradesh High Court on 27 November 2005.
+He was elevated to the post of Chief Justice of the Andhra Pradesh High Court on 27 November 2005.
 He became a judge of Supreme Court of India on 12 November 2007.

 Notable judgements

 2G spectrum case

-On 2 February 2012, a bench composed of Justice Singhvi and Justice AK Ganguly quashed 122 2G licenses issued in the year 2008 by A. Raja, then Union Telecom Minister terming them as "unconstitutional and arbitrary".
+On 2 February 2012, a bench composed of Justice Singhvi and Justice AK Ganguly quashed 122 2G licenses issued in the year 2008 by A. Raja, then Union Telecom Minister, terming them as "unconstitutional and arbitrary".